alg/api_versioner/README.md

   config.current_version = '1.2.3'

   # The name of the header to set the server version number
-  # Default: 'X-API-SERVER-VERSION'
+  # Default: 'X-API-Server-Version'
-  config.server_version_header = 'X-API-SERVER-VERSION'
+  config.server_version_header = 'X-API-Server-Version'

   # The header to look for the client version number
-  # Default: 'X-API-CLIENT-VERSION'
+  # Default: 'X-API-Client-Version'
-  config.client_version_header = 'X-API-CLIENT-VERSION'
+  config.client_version_header = 'X-API-Client-Version'

   # A callable object to check version policy.
 It's called with current server version
   # and the client version from the request header (`client_version_header`).
 If two